Action Hallucination in Generative Vision-Language-Action Models: Long-Horizon Plan Hallucinations

 This section builds on the previous analysis of one-step action generation and extends it to long-horizon goal achievement.
-We develop a theoretical framework that complements empirical findings showing that VLAs/VLMs suffer sharp performance degradation on long-horizon tasks (e.g., ~\cite{dai2025,Zhang2025ICCV,yang2025embodiedbench,kwok2025robomonkey}) and recent explorations into test-time compute (e.g., ~\cite{kwok2025robomonkey,yoon2025monte}).
+We now move one layer up to the VLM/VLA planner and develop a theoretical framework that complements empirical findings showing that VLMs/VLAs suffer sharp performance degradation on long-horizon tasks (e.g., ~\cite{dai2025,Zhang2025ICCV,yang2025embodiedbench,kwok2025robomonkey}) and recent explorations into test-time compute (e.g., ~\cite{kwok2025robomonkey,yoon2025monte}).